itsmechinmoy/Dartotsu/README.md

 # **Dartotsu** 🌟

-**Dartotsu** is a complete rewrite of [Dantotsu](https://github.com/rebelonion/Dantotsu/) in Flutter.
-Designed as a hybrid client, it supports [AniList](https://anilist.co/) and [MyAnimeList](https://myanimelist.net/), with future plans for Kitsu and Simkl integration.
+**Dartotsu** is a complete Flutter-based rewrite of [Dantotsu](https://github.com/rebelonion/Dantotsu), a hybrid tracker for anime, manga, novels, and manhwa.
+It currently supports [AniList](https://anilist.co/) and [MyAnimeList](https://myanimelist.net/), with plans to integrate Kitsu and Simkl in the future.
 > **Note:** This project is currently under development and is not ready for public use.

 ## Downloads